-- It also holds nearly 60% of CMS market share.
+- It also holds 64.3% of CMS’s market share.
 No other website builder software comes close.

-- WordPress powers websites for big name brands including Disney, Sony, Facebook, and more.
+- WordPress powers websites for big name brands, including Disney Books, Sony Music, Time Magazine, Meta Newsroom, and more.

 - More than 22% of all new domain names in the United States are running WordPress.

-- Each day more than 1014 WordPress sites and 496 WooCommerce stores join the top 10 million websites tracked by W3Techs.
+- Each day, more than 1000 new WordPress sites join the top 10 million websites tracked by W3Techs.com.

 Here are some mind-blowing facts about WordPress plugins, which show just how massive the WordPress ecosystem is.

-- There are more than 50,000 free WordPress plugins on WordPress.org plugin directory alone.
+- There are more than 59,537 free WordPress plugins on the WordPress.org plugin directory alone.

-These stats are from WordPress.org plugin directory alone.
+Our plugin stats are from the official WordPress.org plugin directory alone.
 Many plugin developers sell premium versions of their plugins from their own websites.

-With a healthy plugins ecosystem, it means that you can add custom functionality to your website at a fraction of the cost of custom development.
+With a healthy plugin ecosystem, you can add custom functionality to your website at a fraction of the cost of custom development.